In this section

 The aim of this guideline is to provide all clinical staff with the criteria, settings and weaning regime required for the provision of environmental humidity for preterm infants.
 Correct management of environmental humidity assists to improve skin integrity, thermoregulation and fluid and electrolyte balance.

-All infants <30 weeks gestation AND <2 weeks of age should be nursed in an incubator with environmental humidity and servo control thermoregulation functions.
+All neonates <30 weeks gestation AND <2 weeks of age should be nursed in an incubator with environmental humidity and servo control thermoregulation functions.

-Environmental humidity should be delivered via an incubator, and commenced as soon as possible.
+Environmental humidity should be delivered via an incubator, and commenced as soon as practical following admission.
 The water reservoir within the incubator should be filled with sterile water to prevent bacterial colonisation, and regularly checked and refilled as required.
-Gradual weaning should occur with staged reductions in the humidity percentage after 7 days of life.
+Gradual weaning should occur with staged reductions in the humidity percentage after 7 days of life as long as this is clinically appropriate.

 Environmental humidity for premature neonates evidence table